The multiple you want isn't earned. It's built.

 Clean financials, clear narrative, and defensible numbers.

-Defined thesis, no-go rules, financeablity guardrails, and integration standards.
+Defined thesis, , no-go rules, financeability guardrails, and integration standards.
+Evaluated through financeability, integration capacity, and category shift potential.

 The Exit Multiplier™ Methodology